Bhargavsinh-Solanki/Bachelor_Project_Crazyflie/README.md

 	python3 tools/build/build

+# Bachelor Project data is stored in the folder "BSBachelorProject".
- # Path for the file: "BS_Bachelor_Project/BSBachelorProject.py"
+ ## Path for the file: "BSBachelorProject/BSBachelorProject.py"

  ## Steps:
  * Check the crazyflie uri radio address